How To Negotiate With Insurance Adjusters

 Never trust an insurance adjuster

 I have written before on this very issue.
-When dealing with the claims adjuster for your car wreck accident claim, you must remember never to trust the adjuster.
+When dealing with the claims adjuster for your claim, you must remember never to trust the adjuster.
 The insurance company wants to keep their money and not pay it out.
 Always keep that in mind.

 If You Are Being Lowballed Hire A Boston Auto Accident Attorney

 If the adjuster refuses to put fair money on the table, tell him/her you will hire legal counsel if the lowball offers continue.
-Hold firm and if the offer does not change, hire an attorney.
+Hold firm and if the offer does not change to something reasonable, hire an attorney.
 The Law Office of Christopher Earley would be happy to help you.